 AVERY, 30's, a bitter but brilliant former Mindstyle Designer

 Avery is a ‘head’ person, believing every problem can be solved rationally.
 This comes at the cost of allowing herself to feel hurt, disappointment or other emotions that make her feel out-of-control.
 She has a tendency to bottle up feelings until she explodes.
-She also believes there is a solution to the energy crisis but The Government is hiding it.

 She’s completely shut down emotionally and has detached herself from the disintegrating world.
 She's also succumbed to an addiction to Twinkle Dust… a new and highly addictive Escapist drug.
 She lives alone on a canal boat and when she’s not smoking Twinkle Dust she’s drinking homemade booze she fashions in pickle jars.